 If we cannot discern the mechanisms underlying Alzheimer's disease progression and find a new effective way of treating the disease, we are looking at a bleak future filled with old people unable to comprehend, understand or remember who their daughters and sons are.
 Looking at where we are today, both from a humanistic and a socioeconomic perspective, it becomes clear that the need for new innovative drugs treating patients suffering from Alzheimer's disease and other forms of dementia has never been higher and more urgent than as of now.
 We just cannot afford to lose to this disease.

-ReceptorPharma has the goal to develop new Alzheimer's drugs through a completely new pathway and mechanism.
-We are utilizing the very latest research and findings regarding disease-coupled genes and combining it with the usage of one of the most well-studied drug target protein families, G Protein-Coupled Receptors (GPCRs) - drug targets in 35% of modern pharmaceuticals.
-This novel approach to create a new generation of Alzheimer's disease drugs that act through GPCRs is our competitive advantage and where our competences shine.
-Our approach will lead to a new class of small molecule γ-secretase inhibitors (GSIs) with no effect on Notch processing, thus circumventing one of the major obstacles that previous GSIs have been unable to overcome.
+ReceptorPharma has the goal to develop new Alzheimer's drugs through a completely new pathway, mechanism and drug target.
+Our approach will lead to a new class of small molecule γ-secretase modulators (GSMs) without effect on Notch processing, thus circumventing one of the major obstacles that prior GSMs have been unable to overcome.